-4.1 Householder extensions/ alterations, whether built under permitted development rights or built with planning permission, have the capacity to damage the character and appearance of the proposed Conservation Area.
-Permitted development rights within Conservation Areas are more restrictive and, in most cases, planning permission will be required for extensions and alterations.
+4.1 Householder extensions/ alterations, whether built under permitted development rights or built with planning permission, have the capacity to damage the character and appearance of the Conservation Area.
+Permitted development rights within

+Conservation Areas are more restrictive and, in most cases, planning permission will be required for extensions and alterations.
 Cladding any part of the exterior of a dwelling will require planning permission.
-Householders are therefore advised to contact the planning department prior to starting any works to the exterior of any building using the following link:

-Do I need planning permission? - Gedling Borough Council
+Householders are therefore advised to contact the planning department prior to starting any works to the exterior of any building using the following link (there is normally a charge for this service): Do I need planning permission? - Gedling Borough Council

-4.2 Where proposed householder extensions and alterations require planning permission, the works should be subservient to the main building and generally avoid altering the form and composition of its main elevations, such as by changing or enlarging window openings or by moving doors.
+4.2 Where householder extensions and alterations require planning permission, the works should be subservient to the main building and generally avoid altering the form and composition of its main elevations, such as by changing or enlarging window openings or by moving doors.
 Extensions and alterations should always be built from materials that complement the host building in terms of quality, texture and colour as well as the method of construction.
-Proposals should take every effort to minimise or avoid harmful impact to the surrounding area.
+Proposals should make every effort to minimise or avoid harmful impact to the surrounding area.
+Cladding and external insulation on a dwelling house will require planning permission as it has the potential to have an impact on the character and appearance of the Conservation Area.

-Solar Panels, Satellite Dishes and Alarm Boxes
+Solar Panels, Satellite Dishes, Alarm Boxes and Flues